tendermint/tendermint/spec/core/data_structures.md

 | Byzantine Validators | Array of [Validators](#Validators) | validators that acted maliciously                                    | Read Below                                                       |
 | TotalVotingPower     | int64                              | The total power of the validator set at the height of the infraction | Must be equal to the nodes own copy of the data                  |
 | Timestamp            | [Time](#Time)                      | Time of the block where the infraction occurred                      | Must be equal to the nodes own copy of the data                  |

-Valid Light Client Attack Evidence must adhere to the following rules:

-- If the header of the light block is invalid, thus indicating a lunatic attack, the node must check that they can use `verifySkipping` from their header at the common height to the conflicting header

-- If the header is valid, then the validator sets are the same and this is either a form of equivocation or amnesia.
-We therefore check that 2/3 of the validator set also signed the conflicting header.

-- The trusted header of the node at the same height as the conflicting header must have a different hash to the conflicting header.

-- The `ByzantineValidators` provided must be the overlap between validators in the common validator set and those that voted in the commit of the conflicting block.

-- For LightClientAttackEvidence to be included in a block it must be within the time period outlined in [evidenceParams](../abci/abci.md#evidenceparams).
-Evidence expiration is measured as a combination of age in terms of height and time.

-- Information required to form ABCI evidence (`TotalVotingPower` and `Timestamp`) must all match the nodes own state at that height.

 ## LightBlock